The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Statement of the theorems

 \section{Statement of the theorems}

+For definitions of terms in this section, see section~\ref{section:Definitions}.
 In this paper, we show that holomorphic parabolic geometries obey the Hartogs extension phenomenon, which constrains the possible singularities they can have, and completes the open problems of my paper \cite{McKay:2009}.
+By contrast, many examples \cite{McKay:2009} of holomorphic Cartan connections do \emph{not} obey the Hartogs extension phenomenon.
+Extension of parabolic and reductive geometries across codimension 2 singularities is elementary, as is extension to envelope of holomorphy for reductive geometries, but extension to envelope of holomorphy for parabolic geometries turns out to be more difficult, and requires some new results relating parabolic geometries to holomorphic connections on the canonical bundle.
 We also provide new examples of holomorphic parabolic geometries on compact complex manifolds.
-For many types of parabolic geometry, there were previously no torsion-free examples known on compact complex manifolds other than the model.
+For infinitely many generalized flag varieties, there were previously no torsion-free parabolic geometries modelled on that generalized flag variety known on any compact complex manifold other than the model.
+We use Hartogs extension to classify the Hopf manifolds which admit holomorphic reductive geometries, and to classify the Hopf manifolds which admit holomorphic parabolic geometries.
+Every Hopf manifold which admits a holomorphic parabolic geometry with a given model admits a flat one.
+We classify flat holomorphic parabolic geometries on Hopf manifolds.
+For every generalized flag variety, we construct a Hopf manifold with a flat holomorphic parabolic geometry modelled on that generalized flag variety.

-\begin{theorem} Every holomorphic effective reductive geometry with connected model on a domain over a Stein manifold extends uniquely to the envelope of holomorphy of the domain. \end{theorem}
+\begin{theorem} Every holomorphic effective reductive geometry with connected model on a domain over a Stein manifold is the pullback of a unique such geometry from the envelope of holomorphy of the domain. \end{theorem}

-\begin{theorem} Every holomorphic effective parabolic geometry on a domain over a Stein manifold extends uniquely to the envelope of holomorphy of the domain. \end{theorem}
+\begin{theorem} Every holomorphic effective parabolic geometry on a domain over a Stein manifold is the pullback of a unique such geometry from the envelope of holomorphy of the domain. \end{theorem}

-These theorems restrict the possible singularities of holomorphic parabolic geometries.
-By contrast, many examples \cite{McKay:2009} of holomorphic Cartan connections defined on such domains do \emph{not} extend to the envelope of holomorphy.

-\section{Application: blowing down}
+\subsection{Application: blowing down}